 The team played in the English first division in the 1984-1985 season but got relegated.

-Stoke City won promotion to the English Premier League at the end of the 2007-2008 season and shall now be featuring in the English Premier League for the 2008-2009 season.
+Stoke City won promotion to the English Premier League at the end of the 2007-2008 season and enjoyed a long period in the top flight under Tony Pulis.

-Stoke City foster massive rivalry with Port Vale and their supporters are also known to be connected with hooliganis.
+Stoke City foster massive rivalry with Port Vale and their supporters are also known to be connected with hooligans.